Rangers & Patrols

 Main activities of the Forest Rangers are the patrolling of the surrounding evergreen rainforest and boundaries of the JW-Concession area, as well as assessment of the natural environment.

-During your stay at Cardamom Tented Camp, you will have the opportunity to visit Preak Tachan Station on a 2.5-hour forest hike or during a 2-hour kayak journey up the Preak Tachan River.
+During your stay at Cardamom Tented Camp, you will go on a 2-hour forest hike and a 1.5-hour kayak journey up the Preak Tachan River, before you return to camp on foot or canoe in time for lunch.

 Since the start of active protection in January 2014, the Forest Rangers have conducted over 975 individual patrols, with over 21,210 km of trails searched.
 During this time, the number of snares collected has significantly decreased, with over a total of 8,797 meters of snare wire retrieved from the surrounding forests.